-The programme of 2015 World Water Week programme of consists of more than 140 events of different formats and covering a range of subjects.
-During the 90-minute events, the most relevant topics relating to “Water for Development” will be discussed – i.e. Financing, SDGs, Integrity, Gender issues, Climate Change, Energy, Sanitation, Food, Conflict Resolution, Water Management…
+In 2015 World Water Week programme of consists of more than 140 events of different formats and covering a range of subjects.
+During the 90-minute convenor events, the most relevant topics relating to “Water for Development” were discussed – i.e. Financing, SDGs, Integrity, Gender issues, Climate Change, Energy, Sanitation, Food, Conflict Resolution, and Water Management.

 2016 is a critical year for addressing the role of water in the post-2015 development agenda.
 That agenda has been developed in 2015 through two pivotal events: (1) the adoption of the Sustainable Development Goals (SDG) by the UN General Assembly, charting the world’s development course through 2030, and (2) a new global climate agreement adopted by COP 21 in Paris with important implications for water related mitigation and adaptation to climate change.
 2015 was also the year of world summits on disaster risk reduction and finance for development.
 These events have profound importance for water development, stewardship and management.